 You need to program your collection of switches to partition themselves into multiple virtual LANs.
 The switch only forwards frames between ports on the same VLAN.
 Put another way, each VLAN is its own broadcast domain.
 It also has a unique logical IP address block.
 You can reconfigure which VLAN a physical port belongs to, and effectively move a host to a new LAN without changing any cabling.

 Multiple switches can be connected via a trunk connected to specially designated ports.
-Cisco switches can run the proprietary DTP Dynamic Trunking Protocol to manage the VLAN configuration.
+You probably will use the IEEE 802.1q trunking protocol to forward traffic between switches.
+It inserts a 32-bit field between the source MAC address and the Ethertype fields.
+Cisco switches can run the proprietary DTP Dynamic Trunking Protocol.

-The packet would have to be forwarded through the router, because the switch refuses to forward frames between VLANs.
+The packet would have to be forwarded through the router, because the switches refuse to forward frames between VLANs.
 The router would then send the packet directly across the other VLAN from its port connected to the appropriate VLAN.

 If you want to experiment with this, VLAN-capable Cisco 2900-XL 100 Mbps switches are available used on eBay for $30-60 each including shipping.